 Dyslexia Tutoring Center New York City

-Our director Dr. Levy at our dyslexia tutoring center can assess your child’s needs and help prescribe with a fully-featured dyslexia tutoring program.
-We help build up your child’s fundamental reading fluency by teaching them how to sound out words and spell them.
-Our tutors are dyslexia specialists and can fit a dyslexia reading program to suit your child’s requirements.
+Our director Dr. Levy at our dyslexia tutoring center can assess your child's needs and help create a highly individualized dyslexia tutoring program, customized to your child’s profile.
+We help develop students’ fundamental reading skills by teaching them how to decode and spell words, build stronger reading fluency, and improve their reading comprehension skills.

 Wondering if your child might have dyslexia?
 Look for these signs.